juliansoh/BentleyAIImmersionDay2025/README.md

 ## Lab Manual
 Please complete each task:

-**Task 1**: Complete the reading list to understand what is is a copilot.
+**Task 1**: Complete the reading list to understand what is a copilot agent.

 **Task 2**: Explore using the Microsoft Copilot Chat
 - Launch the Microsoft Edge explorer